I Have Not Backed A Loser

 All of a sudden the conversation took a downward turn. we had reached my destination.
 I had to dash off the plane.
 All those delays earlier had made me late for my connecting flight; which I did subsequently missed!

 Fortunately, I brought all the enthusiasm, and zeal I had in the New Age Movement into my Christian experience.
 So my drumsticks are: God, the Bible, and prayer.
-The way I express this passion is by folding a page of the Bible in my left and right hand, and going about my day.
+The way I express this passion: Folding a page of the Bible in my left and right hand.
+It is really amazing how I can go about my day, and not be hindered by my drumsticks.
+I am not alone anywhere.
+Standing in the line at the DMV, I unfold my drumstick, and I am instantly transported to the hillside watching David confront Goliath.
+1 Sam 17